 Lost Springs is a tiny town located in the state of Wyoming.
 With a population of 4 people and just one neighborhood, Lost Springs is the 73rd largest community in Wyoming.
-Much of the housing stock in Lost Springs was built prior to World War II, making it one of the older and more historic towns in the country.
+Lost Springs has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 The overall crime rate in Lost Springs is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-As is often the case in a small town, Lost Springs doesn't have a public transportation system that people use for their commute.
+Lost Springs is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Lost Springs ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 0.00% of people over 25 have a college degree.